Bai Yuefeng: Club career

 While Bai continued his good form for Guangzhou the club were discovered to be involved in a match-fixing scandal that was directly related to their promotion to the top tier and were relegated at the end of the 2009 league season.
 Bai refused to return Guangzhou for pre-season training and searched for transfer.
-On February 12, 2010 Bai joined Tianjin Teda for a fee of ¥1.7 million.
-He made his debut in a league game against Shanghai Shenhua on April 14, 2010 in a 2-0 defeat.
-Throughout the season he was given more opportunities by the manager Arie Haan who decided to move Bai to full back, this seemed to work as he would go on to a vital member of the team and help the club to a runners-up position at the end of the league campaign.
+On February 12, 2010, Bai joined Tianjin Teda for a fee of ¥1.7 million.
+He made his debut in a league game against Shanghai Shenhua on April 14, 2010, in a 2–0 defeat.
+Throughout the season he was given more opportunities by the manager Arie Haan who decided to move Bai to full back.
+After 13 seasons with the club he retired on 21 April 2023 with a commemorative ceremony.

+On 15 November 2025, Bai was sentenced to one year in prison, with a one-year probation and fined ¥100,000 for accepting a bribe of ¥350,000 from the Hebei China Fortune in 2019 and engaging in match-fixing.

 International career

-Bai Lei would make his first appearance for the China national football team on June 4, 2010 in a friendly match against France in a 1-0 victory.
-In reparation for the 2011 AFC Asian Cup he would make his second appearance in a friendly against Syria on October 8, 2010 in a 2-1 victory.
+Bai Lei made his first appearance for the China national football team on June 4, 2010, in a friendly match against France in a 1–0 victory.
+In reparation for the 2011 AFC Asian Cup he made his second appearance in a friendly against Syria on October 8, 2010, in a 2–1 victory.

 Career statistics

-Statistics accurate as of match played 31 December 2020.
+Statistics accurate as of match played 21 April 2023.